JayNoblez/Test_Task_Adjust/README.md

 ## **Task 1 Description**

-This script that writes the numbers from 1 - 10 in random order.
+This script writes the numbers from 1 - 10 in random order.
 Each number should appear only once.
 You can tweak the script to run bigger ranges by increasing the _"loop"_ and _"range"_ variables values in the script.

 1. **Build instruction**: Clone the repo, and make the file *"random_ten.sh"* executable.